 Cavaliers are an intelligent breed and eager to learn, as long as training is similar to playtime and the rewards are plentiful.
 They can be stubborn and difficult to housebreak, but persistence, patience, and a regular schedule pay off.

 Cavaliers are athletic and quick-witted, making them good candidates for agility training.
 They will work hard to please, but can also be stubborn.
-Offer plenty of treats and rewards as encouragement, and keep training sessions short.
+Offer plenty of delicious, healthy dog treats and rewards as encouragement, and keep training sessions short.

 Sporting Dog Training